alantoris/latam_challenge/docs/challenge.md

 The latest version of fastapi (0.104.1) was installed.
 As well as the latest version of httpx (0.25.2) which emerged as a new requirement due to the upgrade.

 - The tests were executed successfully

+### Part III

+- Dockerfile was created and built locally

+- Docker container was started locally

+- Requirements modifications:
+locust 1.6 requires Flask 1.1.2, and this old version of flask is causing the following problem
+#ImportError: cannot import name 'escape' from 'jinja2'
+Locust was updated to 2.19.1, with that Flask was updated Which led to the following error, ImportError: cannot import name 'url_quote' from 'werkzeug.urls' Which was fixed by downgrading the Werkzeug library to 2.2.2

+- The url of the local container was entered and `make stress-test` was executed successfully.

+- The GCP configuration was not completed, nor the deployment of the API in the cloud